solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor-frontend.md

 `npx create-next-dapp`

-The `idl.json` file for the Counter program, and the `Initialize` and `Increment` components we’ll be building throughout this lab.
+The `idl.json` file for the Counter program, and the `Initialize` and `Increment` components we'll be building throughout this lab.

 #### 2. `Initialize`

-To begin, let’s complete the setup to create the `useCounterProgram` hook in `components/counter/counter-data-access.tsx` component.
+To begin, let's complete the setup to create the `useCounterProgram` hook in `components/counter/counter-data-access.tsx` component.

-Remember, we’ll need an instance of `Program` to use the Anchor `MethodsBuilder` to invoke the instructions on our program. `create-solana-dapp` already creates a `getCounterProgram` for us, which will return us the `Program` instance.
+Remember, we'll need an instance of `Program` to use the Anchor `MethodsBuilder` to invoke the instructions on our program. `create-solana-dapp` already creates a `getCounterProgram` for us, which will return us the `Program` instance.